edwardyehuang/CAR/docs/train.md

 3. Modify "--resnet50_weights_path" to the path of backbone weights you downloaded.

+4. Modify "--pascalcontext_path" to the path of pascalcontext tfrecords dir.

-4. cd to "CAR" root folder.
+5. cd to "CAR" root folder.
 (Important for the relative path of "--flagfile").

-5. Run the following script, if you are using conda, make sure you activated the correct environment:
+6. Run the following script, if you are using conda, make sure you activated the correct environment:
 ```
 python train.py --flagfile={path to your cfg file above}
 ```